MAthallahR/MAthallahR/README.md

 - 💌 Feel free to contact me!

-- 🎈 Rarely have a repository on Friday, Saturday and Sunday because I also need fun !
+- 🎈 Rarely make/update a repository on Friday, Saturday and Sunday because I also need fun !

 <h3 align="left">You can contact with me at :</h3>
 Discord : maztardo